pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/nido-kun-route.md

 *   Has more than 493 experience points.
 *   Is evolved.

-If ニドくん has any of the “bad” characteristics outlined above, then you cannot perform this method, and you must use the normal method used in [the main tutorial](jpn-ace.md), though you can continue to use ニドくん as the donor Pokémon (its PID is 0x4C970B9E, and is always that value).
-You can follow the path without RNG manipulation in that guide, and skip the section using the IVs to PID tool since its PID is already known.
+If ニドくん has any of the “bad” characteristics outlined above, then you cannot perform this method, and you must go through the [main route](main-route.md), though you can continue to use ニドくん as the donor Pokémon.
+You can skip straight to the [Species word finder](main-route.md#species-word-finder) subsection of that route, and ニドくん always has the same PID (0x4C970B9E), and TID (63184), so there is less guesswork to do in for that route.

-Otherwise below is a guide on what sections of this tutorial can be skipped if you already have ニドくん:
+Otherwise below is a guide on what sections of this route can be skipped if you already have ニドくん:

 <dl markdown="block">
 <dt>Getting ニドくん</dt>